wsor4035/devwiki/content/backup-solutions.md

 You should use `VACUUM INTO` with the `sqlite3` CLI if you want to create live backups of the database.
 This command makes a vacuumed copy of a SQLite database into another file, and is a lot safer than simply copying the database file as it is done transactionally and creates a consistent snapshot of the original database [(see the SQLite documentation)](https://www.sqlite.org/lang_vacuum.html#vacuum_with_an_into_clause).

-This is an example of a Bash script that can be used to copy the world files to a new backup directory `.BACKUP`, which could subsequently be compressed and versioned by timestamp:
+This is an example of a Bash script that can be used to copy the world files of `world` and make backups of the SQLite databases to a new backup directory `.BACKUP` next to the world's directory, which could subsequently be compressed and versioned by timestamp:

 ```bash
 #!/bin/bash